aaevan/ebay-guide/README.md

 A few questions to start our search:

 * Is authenticity a concern (any name-brand electronics or small high value items)?
-  * Unless it's something obscure or high value, we probably want to buy from the US.
+  * If it's something high value, we probably want to buy from the US or Canada.
 (I'm assuming a US audience)
   * Make sure to buy from a reputable seller.
 Check out their seller rating: basically anything under 99% is sketchy.
+  * Be wary of new items sold by sellers with under about 50 transactions (the number next to the seller name).
 * Ask, am I willing to wait up to a month and a half for it to get here?
   * If so, it might make sense to buy direct from china through ebay listings or something like aliexpress.
     * Aliexpress has a particularly messy and unpredictable search function so don't try to use any fancy operators like you'll see below.
-    * If you're buying small quantities of electronics or machine parts that aren't system critical, Aliexpress is for you.
-(Arduino clones for $2? yes please.)
+    * If you're buying small quantities of electronics or machine parts that aren't system-critical, Aliexpress is for you.
+    * Comparing prices between items on eBay shipped from china and those found on Aliexpress, Aliexpress tends to be marginally cheaper.
-  * If you're not willing to wait that long, under **Item Location**, make sure to check the box that says, North America.
+  * If you're not willing to wait that long, in the filter sidebar under **Item Location** (I'm assuming you're searching from a laptop), make sure to check the box that says, North America.
     * generally, ordering something from somewhere from the continental US will take a week or two *max* to get to you.

-* How much does your item generally sell for?
+* How much does your item generally retail for?
   * To get an upper bound, check Amazon and a few other retailers.
-Amazon tends to be 10 to 20% more expensive than the best deal on ebay. (*citation needed*)
+Amazon tends to be about 10 to 20% more expensive than the best deal on ebay.
-  * For the lower bound, check the "sold listings" box and sort by "Price + Shipping: lowest first".
+  * For the lower bound, check the "sold listings" box and sort by "Price + Shipping: lowest first" and take a rough average of recent sales.

 Okay, so we now have an upper and lower bound on the price of the item (SE215: $99 new from amazon, roughly $30, shipping included from ebay).
 Time to start searching.